dotnet/docs/docs/core/deploying/native-aot/diagnostics.md

 ### CPU profiling

-The "Microsoft-DotNETCore-SampleProfiler" provider is not currently supported in native AOT.
-However, platform-specific tools like [PerfView](https://github.com/microsoft/perfview) and [Perf](https://perf.wiki.kernel.org/index.php/Main_Page) can be used to collect CPU samples of a native AOT application.
+Platform-specific tools like [PerfView](https://github.com/microsoft/perfview) and [Perf](https://perf.wiki.kernel.org/index.php/Main_Page) can be used to collect CPU samples of a native AOT application.

 ### Production debugging